 - Often there will be a Reserves for Replacement line item that is an amount of money set aside to pay for future capital expenditures.

 - There is some debate about whether reserves for replacement should be included in Net Operating Income by commercial real estate professionals.

 - Debt service or payments for loans used to finance the property are deducted below Net Operating Income.

 - This deduction occurs below NOI because it represents an owner-specific expense and not a property level expense.
 Since different owners have different lender relationships, net worths, income, etc. that means some owners will be able to secure more favorable financing than others.

 Cash Flow Before Tax

-- This is the bottom line cash flow an owner of a property can expect to collect prior to any deductions for taxes.
+- This is the bottom-line cash flow an owner of a property can expect to collect before any deductions for taxes.

 - While there are many tax benefits to owning commercial real estate, most analysis stops at cash flow before tax due to the complexities of accurately calculating tax liabilities for individual owners in a property.
 For now, this is outside the scope of this article.